 Honey has a pure, natural sweetness that artificial sweetners can't conterfeit.
 The same can be said for God's Word.
 Nothing can replace the pure sweetness it can bring into our lives.

 Or how about youth Bible study lessons based on popular movies like "Catching Fire" - the 2nd Hunger Games movie!
 Whether you are a teen yourself or someone that works with teens, check out these free resources at Dare2Share.
-They offer "Soul Fuel" - free Bible study lessons that answer key questions of the Christian faith.
-They also offer really creative ideas on sharing your faith!
+They offer "Soul Fuel" - free youth Bible study lessons that answer key questions of the Christian faith.

-Something new is their "The Cause Circle"!
-Watch the video and find out how to lead your youth in sharing their faith!
+Watch the new Dare2Share video "The Cause Circle" and find out how to lead your youth in sharing their faith!

 You can also print the Gospel Journey Steps.They use the word Gospel in an acrostic to help youth (and others) remember the Gospel message to share in easy steps.
 The Gospel Journey takes you through the Bible as the Good News unfolds from Genesis to Revelation.